drubb/docker-drupal-lamp53/README.md

 useless to install or update packages, modify config files or storing things in your home directory - except of making temporary changes for testing purposes at runtime.

 There's another caveat, regarding services running inside the container:
 Services like Apache or MySQL are controlled by Supervisor.
 You shouldn't stop or restart them using the usual linux service commands, because Supervisor would loose control and your services wouldn't be shut down smoothely when the container stops.
 There's however an equivalent Supervisor tool for this purpose, **supervisorctl**.

 So don't do this:

     sudo service apache2 restart

-But replace with:
+Use instead:

     sudo supervisorctl restart apache2

 Want to stop the container?
 Just type **exit**!